ambientintel/Ambient-Intelligence/README.md

 ### Run the Main File

-Run the main script to execute the project.
+Before running the main file, run the Industrial Visualizer once, then run the main script to execute the project.
+This tens to run the package smoothly.
+(This bug is being worked on)

 ##### On Linux:
 ```bash